jerzydziewierz/PMBOK-doc-templates/PMBOK templates/0meta_lost_and_found/Procurement documentation.md

+# Procurement documentation

-> this file is lost -- this is not process, project document, not plan, not a tool nor technique -- what is it?
+> > this file is lost -- this is not process, project document,
+> > not plan, not a tool nor technique -- what is it?
 > 5+ backlinks